Course syllabus for

 After the course, the student should be able to

-1) independently perform a complete eye examination and show a very high understanding of laws and regulations, analyze and reflect on examination results in relation to different optometric case types, and to prescribe patient-adapted optometric care
+1) independently perform a complete eye examination, analyze and reflect on examination results in relation to different optometric case types, and to prescribe patient-adapted optometric care

 In addition to the above the student should, in a level-suited optometry-, care- and scientific perspective, be able to